 You may also be interested in R104, a similar report for individuals.

 Run R205 to view affidavit activity for all indivuduals within the selected user group for selected assets.
 Information includes the outcome of the interaction (i.e. an indication if the individual accepted, rejected or viewed the affidavit), a timestamp for each interaction, and if they accepted an earlier version of the affidavit.
 By default, only the most recent version of an affidavit is shown.
 You can opt to report on all versions in Step 3 of the report wizard.
 An affidavit must be associated with a specific asset rather than the product as a whole.

 The image below shows an example of R205.

 Run R206 to view a list of the indivuduals enroled into selected products, with the unit cost of the product indicated.
 This report can be run to determine the cost of a product for an entire campus or for selects user groups within that campus.
 Export the report to Excel to easily see how much the cost of the product was for a single user group.

 The image below shows an example of R206.

 Run R208 to view group completion status for selected tests, modules, questionnaires, appraisals, SCORM assets, and some integrated client proprietary testing systems.
 Filter by completion status and date range.
-In step 3, you can group all published versions of Prova tests into one result, based on site configuration.
+In step 3, you can group all published versions of Informetica-created tests (Prova) into one result, based on site configuration.